Gichure/e-procure/README.md

 #### Disclaimer
 This project is purely for learning purposes and thus it is subject to change without notice.
-Should you need a stable version,reach out at e-procure@gichure.me.ke or fork a branch.
+Should you need a stable version,reach out at e-procure@gichure.me.ke or fork this repository.
  I also do not offer support services as well.